Apollo-Level2-Web-Dev/L2A5-book-catalog-assignment-frontend-category/README.md

 While the backend implementation is necessary for the project to function as intended, it will not be assessed or graded directly.
 The success of the project will be evaluated based on the functionality and performance of the front end, as well as the proper utilization of the Redux Toolkit and RTK Query.

-Students are encouraged to keep the backend implementation simple, focusing on the basic functionalities required for the project, such as serving the actual data.